VirtoCommerce/vc-module-event-bus/docs/index.md

 }
 ```

-#### **Delete existing subscription by name (DB-registered only)**
+#### Deleting Existing Subscription by Name (DB Registered Only)
-As an API Client, I want to Remove an Event Subscription, so that I can stop receiving events.
+You may want to remove the event subscription, so that you could stop receiving event notifications.

 Endpoint: `/api/eventbus/subscriptions/{name}`

 Method: `DELETE`

-#### **View list of subscriptions or search for existing subscriptions (DB registered + configuration registered)**
+#### Viewing List of Subscriptions or Searching for Existing Subscriptions (DB Registered and Configuration Registered)
-As an API Client, I want to See the Event Subscriptions, so that I know which Subscriptions exist.
+You may want to see the event subscriptions, so that you know which subscriptions exist.

 Endpoint: `/api/eventbus/subscriptions/search`

 Method: `POST`

-Request Body:
+Request body:

 ```json
 {
   "name": "string", // Subscription name (optional, pass to search by name)